maxhartke/cpp-code/cs2600/project2/README.md

 - Insert Record (of course, at the correct location in the sorted list)
 - Delete Record from the list by providing the mobile phone number or last name
 - Write out the sorted records to the same file before exiting the script.
-- If not using the sample datafile, then create a text file containing minimum 10 records in the specified format.
-Your script should reject any record(s) having illegal values, e.g. phone numbers in incorrect format or incorrect zip codes etc., either upon reading the file first or upon a new entry.
-If you cannot implement format checking for fields due to time constraints, it's ok, please go ahead and submit what you have. you will not be penalized for it
-- Feel free to add any other field(s) that you might think is/are important for you to have in a phone book.
-- You can also add more menu options (functionality) as desired other than the ones mentioned in the next section.
-- Write your own functions (if allowed by the shell, to do the various menu options)

 **Programming considerations**